 Online stores are different from publication sites and SaaS apps in that they don’t provide the product or service directly.
 Instead, you’d either download a digital product from an online store or get a physical product shipped to you after your purchase.

-You can use a Rails starter app to build consultative sites
+You can use a Rails composer to build consultative sites

 Consultative sites are built to support salespeople through long business-to-business sales cycles.
 They help prospective buyers educate themselves about the problems they have and the solutions available to them until they are ready to make a buying decision.